What we know about Tyre Nichols' death and the Memphis officers charged with his murder

 The officers involved

 Five Memphis police officers were determined to be "directly responsible for the physical abuse of Mr. Nichols," said Davis, the police chief.
 The five officers — Tadarrius Bean, Demetrius Haley, Desmond Mills, Jr., Emmitt Martin III and Justin Smith — were fired on Jan.
-20. All are Black.
+20 and are now facing criminal charges including second-degree murder.

+Police said on Monday, Jan.
+30, that a sixth officer, Preston Hemphill, had been relieved of duty, but did not specify what his involvement was.

-After watching the footage released on Friday night, Sheriff Floyd Bonner, Jr. of the Shelby County Sheriff's Office said two other officers who responded to the scene were "relieved of duty pending an investigation."
+After the footage was released, Sheriff Floyd Bonner, Jr. of the Shelby County Sheriff's Office said two other officers who responded to the scene were "relieved of duty pending an investigation."

 Strickland also said that the city was "initiating an outside, independent review of the training, policies and operations of our specialized units."